This free mobile-only VPN has 50 million downloads across the globe. It must be pretty good, right? Well, not so fast!

 Like most free VPNs, Turbo VPN is lacking in the security department.
 Here is a list of Turbo VPN security features:

 - A secure tunneling protocol: OpenVPN

 - Solid AES-256 encryption

 These are the bare bones of what’s needed for a protected online experience.
-However, there’s quite a lot missing, particularly in comparison to top VPN services.
+However, there’s quite a lot missing, particularly in comparison to leading VPNs.

 Turbo VPN doesn’t offer a kill switch, which is necessary to protect from leaks if your VPN connection breaks (although users can rely on Android’s native Always-on VPN feature).
 There are also no advanced DNS leak protection measures, a “stealth protocol” for users in repressive countries, multi-hop, or Tor integration.

 While we didn’t find any egregious leaks using online tests, we would still not bet our lives on such a skeletal VPN service.